ajjames/ezgit/README.md

      --help, -h:   Show this message

 Acknowledgements:

-This project makes use of Trollop (Copyright 2007 William Morgan).
+  -This project makes use of Trollop (Copyright 2007 William Morgan).
 An excellent light-weight command-line parser.